SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

 \dot{m}_{in} - \dot{m}_{out} = \frac{\delta (\rho V)}{\delta t}
 ```

-Here is where the standard hydraulic modeling gets the physics wrong...
+Here is where the standard hydraulic modeling often makes a simplification.

 Correct Derivation (1):